-Fed up of that viral video on Facebook with the guy with mullet-wearing “reality revealing” sunglasses?
+Fed up with that viral video on Facebook with the guy with mullet-wearing “reality revealing” sunglasses?
 Don’t be, watch the full movie.
 We’ll not spoil the rest of it.

 Set in 2019 Tokyo, this anime classic is set in the post World War 3 apocalyptic wasteland of Japan.
 Kaneda, the main character, attempts to prevent the devastation from happening again.
 We almost included Ghost in the Shell as well.

 Do you remember the bit where John Connor switches the Terminator's head from read-only to read/write?
-Great!
-That means you were paying attention.
-This movie, well series, confronts us with questions about the ethics of AI.
+Great, that means you were paying attention.
+This movie confronts us with questions about the ethics of AI.
 It is more relevant to us today than over 20 years ago.

 Honestly, this isn’t a Spielberg fan spam.
 Jurassic Park completely changed how movies used digital effects after its release.
 Based on Michael Crichton’s remarkable novel (We suggest you read it, it’s actually much better than the movie), JP questions our manipulation of the powers of nature.